hidecode221b/xps-excel-macro/README.md

 ##Notes
 Ctrl+Q has been used for many users during the experiment and post-data processing to publish the data in the manuscript in Tier-one journals.

-Currently, the package is distributed only for users and workshop participants at SLRI.
+Currently, the package including database is distributed only for users and workshop participants at SLRI.